-Candidates must complete 30 total semester hours (10 courses) to be awarded a Master of Accountancy degree.
+Candidates must complete 30 total semester hours (10 courses) to be awarded a Master of Science in Accounting degree.
 A maximum of nine (9) credit hours of graduate work from other institutions is permitted.
-Candidates may not earn both the Master of Accountancy and the MBA/Accounting and Finance concentration degrees from Saint Martin's University.
-A maximum of twelve (12) credit hours of graduate work from a Saint Martin's University certificate program may be counted towards the M.Acc. degree.
+Candidates may not earn both the Master of Science in Accounting and the MBA/Accounting and Finance concentration degrees from Saint Martin's University.
+A maximum of twelve (12) credit hours of graduate work from a Saint Martin's University certificate program may be counted towards the M.S.A. degree.

-MASTER OF ACCOUNTANCY
+MASTER OF SCIENCE IN ACCOUNTING

-Accounting Core courses (required 12 semester hours):
+Accounting Core courses (required 15 semester hours):